 Modern agriculture and forestry produces the food, fiber and fuel that sustain our lives.
 Agriculture is currently facing many serious challenges from increasing scarcity of resources, yet as consumers, we expect production to continue to keep pace with an increasing human population.
-At HudsonAlpha Institute for Biotechnology, we are addressing these agricultural challenges.
-Our investigators – some of whom were part of completing sequencing for the first human genome – are applying the the techniques of genomic research to plants and agriculture.
+At HudsonAlpha Institute for Biotechnology, we are addressing these agricultural challenges through the HudsonAlpha Center for Plant Science and Sustainable Agriculture.
+Our investigators and their lab members – some of whom were part of completing sequencing for the first human genome – are applying the techniques of genomic research to plants and agriculture.
 Recently, advanced technologies have given us both access to complex plant genomes and the ability to examine genetic differences across thousands of plant varieties.
-In addition, high performance computing allows us to analyze and integrate these enormous amounts of data.
+In addition, high-performance computing allows us to analyze and integrate these enormous amounts of data.
 With these new tools and our extensive experience in plant genomics, HudsonAlpha researchers are in a unique position to accelerate discoveries in crops and develop new scientific methods that will change the way we grow and use plants in agriculture.

 Key challenges to modern agricultural systems: